Gina Abercrombie-Winstanley: Personal life

 Abercrombie-Winstanley married Gerard A. Winstanley in 1982, and they have two adult children.

 Honors and awards

-Recipient of Senior Performance Pay, Meritorious and Superior Honor Awards, including "For acts of courage during an attack on the U.S. Consulate General, Jeddah, Saudi Arabia on December 6, 2004 by al-Qa'ida terrorists."
+Recipient of Senior Performance Pay, Meritorious and Superior Honor Awards, including "For acts of courage during an attack on the U.S. Consulate General, Jeddah, Saudi Arabia on December 6, 2004, by al-Qa'ida terrorists."
+Foreign Policy for America's Community Leadership Award, Peace Corp Woman of Achievement and Distinguished Alumna of both Johns Hopkins University and George Washington University.